Trust your body, outsmart the marketing:

 For neurodivergent clients, nervous system fit often hinges on sensory load and predictability:

-• Lighting, noise, temperature, visual clutter
+• lighting, noise, temperature, smells, visual clutter

-• Pace of speech, abrupt topic changes, ambiguous questions
+• pace of speech, abrupt topic changes, ambiguous questions

-• Comfort with stimming, fidgeting, moving, looking away, using a blanket, sipping a drink, taking notes
+• comfort with stimming, fidgeting, moving, looking away, using a blanket, sipping a drink, taking notes

 3) Values fit: are they aligned with your autonomy and identity?